-While cryptocurrencies are mostly seen as speculative assets—get rich quick schemes—they have valuable properties and valuable use cases.
+While cryptocurrencies are mostly seen as speculative assets or get rich quick schemes, they have valuable properties and other valuable use cases.
 For example:

-You receive money under an hour, while it takes days to receive other digital payments—which can also be reversed weeks or months later.
-(Of course payment notification is instant, like other payment systems.)
+You receive money in under an hour, and after that the money is yours.
+In contrast, it may take days to receive other digital payments that can also be reversed weeks or months later.

-Banks, credit card companies and payment processors have all your financial transactions on record.
-Cryptocurrencies allows you to reclaim some of your privacy.Please note that Bitcoin (and most other cryptocurrencies) are only pseudo-anonymous.
-There are others—like Monero—that improves the situation.
-Read this for more info.
+Banks, credit card companies, and payment processors have all your financial transactions on record.
+Cryptocurrencies allow you to reclaim some of your privacy as they work like a swiss bank account in your pocket.

-Of course cryptocurrencies don’t solve everything perfectly, they’re held back by adoption and price volatility in particular.
-And as with all new technology they will be associated with positive and negative change.
+Of course cryptocurrencies don’t perfectly solve everything, and there are many difficulties—both technical and social—that need to be resolved.
+As with all new technology, they will be associated with positive and negative change.

-If you want to learn more and see more examples just continue reading, or go to What is a cryptocurrency? and continue from there.
+If you want to learn more and see more examples, just continue reading.
 You can also jump to whatever chapter interests you—they’re supposed to be self-contained.